AdobeDocs/genstudio.en/help/user-guide/approvals/overview.md

 ---
-title: Overview of Reviews and Approvals
+title: GenStudio Reviews and Approvals
 description: Learn about the GenStudio review and approval process.
 hidefromtoc: no
 hide: no